Manihiki Plateau: Tectonic evolution

 The Manihiki Plateau was originally described as a subsided microcontinent in 1966, but has been known to be made of oceanic crust since DSDP drillings were made in the 1970s.
 The formation of the plateau is related to the intense volcanism of the Early Cretaceous and mid-ocean ridge jumps.
 A hotspot and several mantle sources were involved in the formation of the Manihiki large igneous province (LIP).
 The ages of multiple different samples lie in the range 126 to 116 million years ago.
 At this stage it was part of the largest large igneous province on Earth, over twice its present size, when a triple junction originated in its north-western corner, splitting it into three parts.
 The modern Manihiki Plateau rifted from the Hikurangi Plateau, now located adjacent to New Zealand, in the Early Cretaceous.

 In the Early Cretaceous the Manihiki Plateau was much shallower, 200–300 m below sea level or less.
 Shortly after emplacement the initiation of the Tongareva triple junction resulted in extension, upwelling and rifting.
 Renewed rifting at about 116 Ma created the eastern margin, the Manihiki Scarp, and separated Manihiki and Hikurangi.
 The Osbourn Trough is an abandoned spreading centre between Manihiki and Hikurangi.
+In the current best fit Pacific Plate reference frame tectonics model the Manihiki Plateau is again seen as part of a Manihiki microplate which became a fixed component of today's Pacific Plate.

 Other Cretaceous LIPs in the Pacific, except Ontong Java and Hikurangi, include the Hess, Shatsky and Magellan rises.